intelligent-machine-learning/dlrover/README.md

 EasyDL is a distributued deep learning framework to support elastic, fault-tolerance and automatic resource configuration on the cloud.
-Using EasyDl, users don't need to configure any resources to submit DL training jobs on a Kubernetes (k8s) cluster.
+Using EasyDL, users don't need to configure any resources to submit DL training jobs on a Kubernetes (k8s) cluster.

 EasyDL consists three components: